 - $47 of every $100 spent on digital advertising in Australia is invested in Google Ads campaigns

-- $21 of every $100 spent on digital advertising in Australia is invested in Facebook campaigns
+- $21 of every $100 spent on digital advertising in Australia is invested in social media marketing like Facebook campaigns

 In addition to the in-depth research, the ACCC also provided 23 recommendations to the Australian government.
-By the end of 2019, a response is expected after three months of consultation.
+By the end of 2019, a response was expected after three months of consultation.

-Update August 2021: New Laws, But Not For SEO
+Update August 2021: New Laws, But Not For Australian SEO

-If any of the above regulations happened, we can’t find any mention of them on the internet, but the Australian government took the recommendations from the ACCC seriously.
+If any of the above regulations happened, we can’t find any mention of them on the internet.
+But that doesn’t mean the Australian government took the recommendations from the ACCC seriously.
 In February of 2021, the Australian Parliament passed the Treasury Laws Amendment (News Media snd Digital Platforms Mandatory Bargaining Code) Bill 2021 (Cth).
 This bill creates a “mandatory code of conduct that applies to news media businesses and digital platform corporations when bargaining in relation to news content made available by digital platform services.”

 Boiled down to its main impact, this law requires news aggregators like Facebook and Google to pay local Australian news sources whenever they link to a story.
 The amount of this fee is up for determination by government representatives but will be negotiated by both the aggregators and the sources they use.
 The intention here is to help Australian journalism by making Facebook and Google pay them directly for linking to them.

-If you are an international exporter looking to grow your business in Australia, or you want to leverage SEO strategies to expand your business outside of Australia, learn how to avoid SEO scams below before starting your journey for global domain-ation!
+If you are an international exporter looking to grow your business in Australia, or you want to leverage SEO strategies to expand your business outside of Australia, learning how to avoid SEO scams is important before starting your journey for global domain-ation!

-How To Avoid Scams From Consultants Doing SEO In Australia (Or Any Country)
+How To Avoid Scams From Australian SEO Consultants (Or In Any Country, Really)